Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 - CPU will execute the instructions.
 - Main memory also knows as temporary memory, Main memory that is working memory of the program code.
-- Storage also knows as permenent storage.
+- Storage also knows as permanent storage.
 When we install a program / application they'll install in the storage as shown in HDD( HardDisk, SSD's ).

 Example: